flynx/Sony-a9-bugs-and-suggestions/README.md

 Shutter button should have no effect on other button function, especially when half pressed.

 Shutter button and *"Recall Custom hold #"* should be independent and not affect each other.

+#### Situations this affects
+This makes it impossible to refocus while the shutter button is half pressed.

+This is related to the above issue.

+Consider the same flow as above in a dynamic situation:
+  1. Set an approximate focusing zone and if possible roughly pre-focus in advance
+  2. Roughly compose and get ready (half-pressing the shutter button)
+  3. if focus is off, move the camera slightly and focus on the subject
+  4. compose and wait for the moment
+  5. repeat #3 and #4 as the situation changes

+This issue prevents starting focus tracking in step #3 without fully releasing the shutter button as when the shutter is half pressed *"Recall Custom hold #"* functions can not be activated.

+This breaks the flow and concentration hindering reaction to the changing situation.

+With this issue it is also more practical to focus manually in such situations.